USEPA/useeior/README.md

 See the [USEEIO Modeling Framework](https://github.com/USEPA/useeio) for more information on modeling with USEEIO.

-`useeior` is in an alpha development state.
+`useeior` is in a beta development state.
 See [Releases](https://github.com/USEPA/useeior/releases) for working and tested versions.

 See the [Wiki](https://github.com/USEPA/useeior/wiki) for installation instructions for users and developers and contribution guidelines.